exoplatform/exo-documentation/docs/LDAP.rst

 2. **eXo configuration**

-   Besides the :ref:`PicketLink configuration <PicketlinkConfiguration>`, the eXo service configuration define in the file ``idm-configuration.xml`` must be updated.
+   Besides the :ref:`PicketLink configuration <PicketlinkConfiguration>`, the eXo service configuration defined in the file ``idm-configuration.xml`` must be updated.
    A new entry must be added in the fields ``groupTypeMappings`` and ``ignoreMappedMembershipTypeGroupList`` to map the group defined in PicketLink configuration with the eXo Platform group, as follows: